Type of Sarcoma: Synovial Sarcoma

 Date of Diagnosis: 2002

-Kevin O’Keefe is a husband, father, grandfather, friend, volunteer and a long-term synovial sarcoma survivor.
-He has chaired the Party in the Park for two years and has served as a volunteer for Rein in Sarcoma for six years.
-In his role as Chair person, Kevin has been able to assemble an incredible team of dedicated and talented team leads and volunteers.
+Kevin O’Keefe was a husband, father, grandfather, and friend.
+He chaired the Party in the Park for two years and served as a volunteer for Rein in Sarcoma for six years.
+In his role as Chairperson, Kevin was able to assemble an incredible team of dedicated and talented team leads and volunteers.

-As a volunteer, Kevin has brought dedication, warmth and charisma to our Foundation.
-Along with helping to lead successful Party in the Park events, Kevin actively serves on the Board, the Red Flags Committee, our annual Garage Sale and at numerous RIS events.
+As a volunteer, Kevin brought dedication, warmth and charisma to our RIS.
+Along with helping to lead successful Party in the Park events, Kevin actively served on the Board, the Red Flags Education Committee, and at numerous RIS events.

-After more Mayo tests he was told that he needed to see an oncologist.
+After more tests he was told that he needed to see an oncologist.
 At his second Mayo visit, the oncologist ordered additional tests but thought there was a 90% chance that he had some type of sarcoma.
-Given the distance, Kevin opted to have a biopsy closer to home at the University of Minnesota (U of M).
-The biopsy at the U of M confirmed a diagnosis of synovial sarcoma.
+Given the distance, Kevin opted to have a biopsy closer to home at the University of Minnesota.
+The biopsy confirmed a diagnosis of synovial sarcoma.